 The reason for this is that the DHT (dihydrotestosterone), the hormone which causes male pattern hair loss in men with a genetic predisposition, will continue to attack follicles around the new grafts.
 Without intervention, this means the hairs surrounding the grafts will continue balding.
 This leaves the risk of developing an unnatural looking ‘island’ of hair where the transplant was carried out, and a ‘sea’ of thinning hairs around it.

-In order to prevent this, it is usually recommended that following a treatment course based around minoxidil and finasteride 1mg (which is a DHT-blocker) forms part of the on-going aftercare for transplant patients.
+In order to prevent this, it is usually recommended that following a treatment course, based around either or both the clinically-proven medications, minoxidil and finasteride 1mg (which is a DHT-blocker), forms part of the on-going aftercare for transplant patients.
 Many top surgeons also recommend using this type of course for at least six months prior to the op too.
 This not only helps to maximise hair growth and minimise hair fall, giving the surgeon a fuller, cleaner area to work with.
 It also gives the client to see the types of hair growth results they can achieve without surgery so they can decide if the expensive, invasive procedure is actually necessary, given on-going treatment is still considered a necessity in many cases.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.